jigla/RIOT-OS/README.md

 git push --set-upstream hamilton-combined-v5.0
 ```

-Then this readme was added
+Then this readme was added.
+As usual, some things slipped through
+the cracks and broke everything, so I remerged hamilton-board and pr-5971
+to fix that.

 If you want to contribute, please consider contributing upstream.
 If that is
 not appropriate (you have hamilton-specific changes) please submit a PR